happy9646/BookByte/BookByte/README.txt

       4 Add the compiled Utility class to the common codebase

       5 I deleted the default Class1 that was created when the project was added.
         Then, I moved the Models folder from the main project directory into the BookByte.Models folder and updated the namespace accordingly

+      6 It's important to clean and build the main project.
+It may throw an error because it references another project.
+        To resolve this, right-click the main project and add the necessary project reference.

+      7 Same change for the view Shared error file change the namespace to BookByte.Models